travis-ci/travis.rb/README.md

     $ travis whatsup --api-endpoint http://localhost:3000
     ...

-If you have a Travis Enterprise setup in house, you can use the `--enterprise` (or short `-X`) option.
+If you have a Travis Enterprise setup in house, you can use the `--enterprise` option (or short `-X`).
 It will ask you for the enterprise domain the first time it is used.

     $ travis login -X
     Enterprise domain: travisci.example.com